tangyiyong/xamarin-macios/docs/website/mtouch-errors.md

 This warning can most likely be ignored; in case of any problems file a bug (https://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS)) and it will be investigated.

+### <a name="MT0129"/>MT0129: No assemblies found.
+You should provide at least one assembly.

+When running --runregistrar, at least one assembly should be provided.

+### <a name="MT0130"/>MT0130: Product assembly '{0}' not found in assembly list: '{1}'

+When running --runregistrar, the assembly list should include the product assembly, Xamarin.iOS, Xamarin.WatchOS, Xamarin.TVOS.

 # MT1xxx: Project related error messages

 ### MT10xx: Installer / mtouch